pp4rs/2024-uzh-installation-guide/docs/commandLine.md

 * When the terminal appears, open it.

 !!!
 Note "Department Managed Macs"
     Unfortunately, installation of Homebrew requires admin rights which aren't available on laptops newly issued by the department.
-Please move on to the next installation step "Text Editor".
+Please move on to the next installation step [Text Editor](textEditor.md).

 #### Installing the X-code Tools

 We want to install 'X-code command line tools'.
 Copy and paste the following and press `Return`